Stock pic of British moneyStock pic of British money

 However, restrictions mean the same individual can’t borrow more than £500 without telling the lender about a DRO, act as the director of a company, manage a business or open a bank account or building society without informing them about the order.
 The order also stays on credit files for six years.

-Later this week, the UK Government is set to change legislation for those seeking a DRO so the total they owe can rise from £30,000 to £50,000, while the value of the car they own will increase from just £2,000 to £4,000.
+Later this week, the UK government is set to change legislation for those seeking a DRO so the total they owe can rise from £30,000 to £50,000, while the value of the car they own will increase from just £2,000 to £4,000.

 Sebrina McCullough, director of external relations at Money Wellness – an organisation commissioned by the Money and Pensions Service (MaPS) to deliver debt help, as well as being a DRO hub – said: ‘We’ve had to look for alternative ways to support thousands of people over the past couple of years because of the value of their car.

-‘We’re not talking top-of-the-range vehicles, your average second-hand run-around easily exceeds £2,000 because resale values have increased so dramatically.’
+‘We’re not talking top-of-the-range vehicles – your average second-hand runaround easily exceeds £2,000 because resale values have increased so dramatically.’

 During the post-pandemic period, used car prices rocketed thanks to increasing demand from consumers spurred on by a lack of supply due to manufacturing issues in the new car market.

-In April, a £90 administration fee to enter a DRO was abolished, which led to the numbers of those taking out the orders jumping to record highs in both April and May, according to Insolvency Service figures.
+In April, a £90 administration fee to enter a DRO was abolished, which led to the numbers of those taking out the orders jumping to record highs in April and May, according to Insolvency Service figures.

 Leon Poultney's avatar